[?] Start Receiving This Blog Today By Simply Subscribing

 Thousands of turkeys at once can be stuck in areas loaded with fecal waste and foul smelling air from the ammonia from their own urine.

-Overall, many birds can and do suffer severe health problems and die early from heart failure, overweight, and trampling.
+Overall, many birds can and do suffer severe health problems and die early from heart failure, being too overweight, and by trampling.
 This doesn't begin to address what awaits the ones who live through that and get to the slaughtering process at some places.

 Free Range Turkey Lurkeys